 Microsoft provides some guidance on what type of authentication method to use when you do a green-field deployment of Azure AD, schematically this looks like the schema below, you’ll see that using the PTA option is valid for many scenario’s.

-If you are currently on ADFS though, it might be worthwile to transition to Pass Through Authentication (PTA) of Password Hash Synchronization (PHS) only.
+If you are currently on ADFS though, it might be worthwhile to transition to Pass Through Authentication (PTA) of Password Hash Synchronization (PHS) only.
 In order to make that decision, I have created the following flowchart, which can hopefully help you choose whether to keep ADFS or transition to another authentication method.
-This flowchart is also available as a seperate download on Technet Gallery here: https://gallery.technet.microsoft.com/Azure-AD-hybrid-authenticat-0ad25a63
+This flowchart is also available as a separate download on Github here: https://github.com/kennethvs/blog/blob/master/Azure%20AD%20authentication%20integration%20flowchart.pdf

 For many applications which might now be redirected towards your ADFS infrastructure, there is now support available to redirect that application to use Azure AD, Microsoft publishes tutorials for many 3rd party SaaS applications here: https://docs.microsoft.com/en-gb/azure/active-directory/saas-apps/tutorial-list